TheMetaCloudService/MetaCloud/README.md

 </p>

-<!!> The CloudSystem is still in Developeing
+<!!> The cloud is currently in beta phase, join our Discord to download the cloud

 ## Requirements